TheCacophonyProject/cacophony-api/test-cypress/ARCHITECTURE.md

   * Individually - as single it(....)
   * As part of the suite of all tests

-You can reuse users, cameras etc within a file, but only if each of the individual tests don't rely object created by other parts of the test.
+You can reuse users, cameras etc within a file, but only if each of the individual tests don't rely on object created by other parts of the test.

 ## **TEST** logging to describe test.